-How long does it take to use 1 TB of data?
+How long it takes to use 1 TB of data

 AT&T’s internet data calculator shows you just how much it would take to use 1 TB of data.
 According to the calculator, you could do the following activities* and still use less than 1 TB of data in a month:

 - Stream 8,500 hours of music

 - Post to social media for 5,600 hours

 You would have to stream around 171 hours of 4K video monthly to reach 1 TB of data.
 That’s equivalent to you streaming 6 hours of 4K video daily for a month.

 If you worry about data usage, take steps to manage it proactively.
 Try streaming standard-def videos instead of high-def or 4K videos and always check your data usage throughout the month.
 Here are more tips for managing your household data.